ryanmichaelhirst/optcg-api/README.md

 Bare bones api for viewing cards in one piece tcg.

+## Env Setup

+Proxy password is your api key from scrape-ops service.
+CF and S3 vars are from cloudflare r2 service.

 ## Web Scraper

 Scrape card data with `pnpm tsx scripts/scrape-optcg.ts`.